-Protein is essential food for a low carb diet.
+Protein is an essential requirement for a low carb diet.
 Therefore, it is important to include protein in every meal you have.

 Choices are ideally white meats such as chicken and turkey, red meats which should be consumed occasionally, fish and eggs

-Eggs are a great start to the day.
+Eggs are a great start to the day and source for your protein.
 They can be easily boiled, lightly fried, poached or scrambled.

 When cooking meat curries remember you cannot have any bread or rice with them.
 So, make a big salad or a vegetable sabzi to accompany it.

-- Non-starch favourites – radishes, sprouts, cucumbers, tomatoes, avocado, asparagus, broccoli, green beans, Brussel sprouts, okra, cauliflower, summer squashes, peppers, green onions, eggplant, artichokes and mushrooms
+- Non-starch favourites – radishes, sprouts, cucumbers, tomatoes, avocado, asparagus, broccoli, green beans, Brussel sprouts, okra, cauliflower, peppers, eggplant, artichokes, onions and mushrooms

 - Salad Greens – lettuce, spinach and all cabbages.